killerwhile/doodle-rest/README.md

 # Homework

-The goal of the REST API is to be able to create a poll, subscribe to the poll and retrieve the subsciptions.
+The goal of the exercice is to build a REST API that will be able to create a poll, subscribe to the poll and retrieve the subsciptions.

 In REST notation: